samunemeth/E-paper-Clock/README.md

 **Test**
   - Check SNTP time documentation, if it only gets time once.
-  - Test the three different internall, and external oscillators.
+  - Test the three different internal, and external oscillators.
     *[More Info](https://docs.espressif.com/projects/esp-idf/en/stable/esp32c3/api-reference/system/system_time.html)*
   - Test power consumption with different configurations.
   - Ways to connect to WiFi faster, like storing the channel number, or setting